embedded-iota/iota-iot-network-protocol/README.md

-# Specification for a network of nodes with IOTA as payment solution
+# Specification for a network of embedded devices with IOTA as payment solution

-**Status of the project:**
+## Status of the project
 This repo contains rough specifications for a network of IOTA light wallet nodes.
 These specifications are work in progress.
 So they can change heavily over time.

-# Preconditions
+## Preconditions

-## CAP
+### CAP
-In sense of the CAP theorem this specification prefers availability and partion tolerance over consistency.
+In sense of the CAP theorem, this specification prefers availability and partion tolerance over consistency.
 It is designed to be eventual consistent.

-## Routing
+### Routing

-This specification prefers Content Centric Networking for routing purposes, but can also used with a traditional TCP/IP stack or other network-layer solutions like 6LoWPAN.
+This specification prefers Content Centric Networking for network purposes, but can also used with a traditional TCP/IP stack or other network-layer solutions like 6LoWPAN.

+### Wording

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

-# Naming Convention
+## Naming Convention

+The following naming convention MUST be used in the implementation.
+It is OPTIONAL to replace empty strings in names with underscores _

-## Node
+### Node

-A Node is a embedded device which can be SensorNode or PaymentNode.
+A Node SHOULD be an embedded device which MUST be SensorNode or PaymentNode.
 Node is the generic name for both.

-## NodeClass

-The NodeClass can be SensorNode or PaymentNode.

-## SensorNode

-A SensorNode is a small embedded device which collect some data about the sourounding environment.
-This could be the temperature, as well as the traffic of a specific street.

-## PaymentNode

-A PaymentNode is a small embedded device which accepts IOTA payments and provides some service or goods.
-This could be a car park barrier, as well as a snack automat.

-## NodeGroup

-A NodeGroup is a group of Sensor- or PaymentNodes which fullfil the same purpose in a given area.

-## NodeGroup Member

-A NodeGroup Member is a Node within a NodeGroup.

-## SeedNode

-A SeedNode is a Node within a NodeGroup which holds the configuration for new NodeGroup Members.
-It is also responsible for collecting the status of the NodeGroup for a Gateway.

-## WorkerNode

-A WorkerNode are all Members of a NodeGroup which are not SeedNodes.

-## NodeType

-A NodeType can be SeedNode or WorkerNode.

-## NodeGroup Neighbor

-All other Nodes within a NodeGroup are the Nodes Neighbors.

-##### Examples

-**Temperature sensors:** Temperature sensors within a given area.
-This could be a district of a city or postcode area.
-These sensors provide information which are equal from the outside perspective. (temperature of a given area)

-## NodeID

-Each node has its own independent NodeID within a NodeGroup.

-## Gateway

-A Gateway is a more powerful embedded device, which gives the nodes indirect access to the tangle.

-## Address Milestone

-A Address Milestone is an ID for a given Iota address which will be set by a Gateway.
-A Gateway sets this ID on every [X]th transaction.

-## NodeGroup Seed Key

-A NodeGroup Seed key is a shared Iota seed.
-Therefore every NodeGroup Member uses the same seed on the tangle.

-# Function description

-## Communication

-Nodes can communicate peer to peer within their NodeGroup.
-Each node can also communicate to any Gateway.
-Nodes cannot talk to other Node outside of their NodeGroup.

-### Health Status Request

-A Gatway requests every x seconds the health status of a NodeGroup.
-If one Member doesn't respond, it forces the other Members to get the status of this Member.
-The Members will respond with their current status of this Member.
-If, at least, one Member responses with the status Healthy, the Member will not marked as Dead.
-Otherwise the Gatway tries this process x times with a timeout of x seconds.
-After x times, it marks the Member as Dead.

-### Status Refresh Request
-A Gateway requests every x seconds the status of a NodeGroup by its SeedNode.
-These requests are called Status Refresh Requests.
-The response of one or more SeedNode contains the following information:
+#### NodeClass

+The NodeClass MUST be a property on a Node and MUST be SensorNode or PaymentNode.

+#### SensorNode

+A SensorNode SHOULD be a small embedded device which MUST collect some data about the sourounding environment.

+#### PaymentNode

+A PaymentNode SHOULD be a small embedded device.
+It MUST accepts IOTA payments and MUST provide some service or access to goods.

+#### NodeGroup

+A NodeGroup MUST be group of Sensor- or PaymentNodes.
+They MUST fullfil the same or similar purpose.
+They MUST be within physical limited area.

+#### NodeGroup Member

+A NodeGroup Member MUST be a Node within a NodeGroup.

+#### SeedNode

+A SeedNode MUST be a Node within a NodeGroup.
+It MUST holds the configuration for new NodeGroup Members.
+It is also MUST be responsible for collecting the status of the NodeGroup for a Gateway.

+#### WorkerNode

+A WorkerNode MUST be NodeGroup Member which is not a SeedNodes.

+#### NodeType

+A NodeType MUST be SeedNode or WorkerNode.

+#### NodeGroup Neighbor

+All other Nodes MUST be called NodeGroup Neighbor.

+#### NodeID

+Each Node MUST have its own independent NodeID within a NodeGroup.

+### Gateway

+A Gateway SHOULD be a more powerful embedded device.
+It MUST gives a NodeGroup Member indirect access to the tangle.

+### IotaAddress

+An IotaAddress MUST be the address which is used on the Iota tangle.

+#### IotaAddress Milestone

+A IotaAddress Milestone MUST be an ID for a given Iota Address which will be set by a Gateway.

+#### NodeGroup SeedKey

+A NodeGroup SeedKey MUST be a shared Iota seed.
+Therefore every NodeGroup Member MUST use the same seed on the tangle.

+### Communication

+#### Gateway

+##### Health Status Request

+A Health Status Request MUST be a regular request which a Gateway sends.
+It MUST be used to get the health of a NodeGroup.

+##### Status Refresh Request

+A Status Refresh Request MUST be a regular request which a Gateway sends.
+It MUST be used to get some information about the NodeGroup.

+## Functional description

+### Communication

+Nodes MUST communicate peer to peer within their NodeGroup.
+Each NodeGroup Member MUST also able communicate to any Gateway.
+Nodes MUST not talk to other Node outside of their NodeGroup.

+#### Gateway <-> NodeGroup communication

+##### Health Status Request

+A Gatway SHOULD requests every x seconds the health status of a NodeGroup.
+If one Member doesn't respond, it MUST forces the other NodeGroup Members to get the status of this NodeGroup Neighbor.
+The Members MUST respond with their current saved status of this Member.
+If, at least, one Member responses with the status Healthy, the Member MUST NOT marked as Dead.
+Otherwise the Gatway SHOULD tries this process x times with a timeout of x seconds.
+After x times, it SHOULD marks the Member as Dead.

+##### Status Refresh Request
+A Gateway SHOULD requests every x seconds the status of a NodeGroup by its SeedNode.
+These requests MUST be called Status Refresh Requests.
+It MUST response one SeedNode.
+It is OPTIONAL that more SeedNodes responses.
+The response MUST contain the following information:
 - Current used addresses
 - Prices of the services, sensor data or goods
 - New added Member, if there were any between current status call and last one.

+##### NodeGroup Member Registration

+###### Add a WorkerNode to an existing NodeGroup

+If a new WorkerNode gets added to an existing NodeGroup, it MUST request a list of all existing SeedNodes by a Gateway.
+It MUST communicate to this given SeedNodes and MUST gives them all necassary information to operate within the NodeGroup.
+All SeedNode MUST response with all necassary information for the new added NodeGroup WorkerNode, such as the NodeGroups Seed Key and active addresses.
+All SeedNodes MUST also response with a list of all existing WorkerNode of the NodeGroup.

+###### Creation of a new NodeGroup

+A new NodeGroup MUST be added to a Gateway.
+A new NodeGroup MUST NOT be created by a Node itself.
+The first Member of a new created NodeGroup MUST be a SeedNode.
+The Member of the created NodeGroup MUST request a Gateway for initial configuration.
+A new Iota Seed Key MUST be generated by the Member itself.

+###### Add a new SeedNode

+Like the creation of a new NodeGroup, a SeedNode MUST be added to a NodeGroup through a Gateway.
+After adding a new SeedNode to a Gateway, the new added SeedNode MUST get the initial configuration by a Gatway.
+It MUST also register itself to all of its NodeGroup Neighbor SeedNodes.
+It MUST provide all necessary information to operate within the NodeGroup.
+The already active SeedNodes MUST receiving the request of the new SeedNode.
+They MUST request a Gatway for the new NodeGroup NodeSeed list.
+They MUST check if the new SeedNode is in this list.
+If the list doesn't contain the new SeedNode, they MUST retry requesting the seed list.
+They SHOULD do it x times.
+They MUST do it with a timeout.
+This time SHOULD be x seconds.
+If the SeedNode is still not in the list, they SHOULD ignore all of the new SeedNodes requests.

-### Address transactions
+#### Address transactions
-A Gateway gets the current used addresses by one or more SeedNode within its Status Requests.
-A Gateway subscribes to all known addresses and gets therefore all incoming transactions.
-The Gateway caches these transactions, but doesn't forword them directly after they came in.
-The NodeGroup Member which is interested in an incoming transaction can request an addresses transactions since a specific Address Milestone.
-The response contains all new transactions since the given Address Milestone.
-The latest transaction gets the current Milestone.
-It can request a Gateway and/or its NodeGroup Neighbors for this information.
-The Member which is intersted in an incoming transaction should use an timeout and should request the addresses transactions again, if it is still waiting for it.
-A NodeGroup Member is also able to force its NodeGroup Neighbors to forword its request to any available Gateway.
-The Gateway or NodeGroup Neighbors response must contain the latest Address Milestone and all transactions between the provided Milestone and the latest.
-If the NodeGroup Member wasn't the initator of the request, it forwords the information to the NodeGroup Member which requested the transactions and updates his own transaction database.
+A Gateway MUST get the current used addresses by the NodeGroup's SeedNode within its Status Requests.
+A Gateway MUST  subscribes to all known addresses.
+The Gatway MUST receive all of the incoming transactions to these IotaAddresses.
+The Gateway MUST cache these transactions.
+The Gateway MUST NOT forword them directly after they came in.
+The NodeGroup Member which is interested in an incoming transaction SHOULD request an addresses transactions since a specific Address Milestone.
+The response MUST contains all new transactions since the given Address Milestone.
+The latest transaction MUST get the current Milestone.
+It SHOULD request a Gateway and/or its NodeGroup Neighbors for this information.
+The Member which is intersted in an incoming transaction SHOULD use an timeout and SHOULD request the addresses transactions again, if it is still waiting for it.
+A NodeGroup Member SHOULD be also able to force its NodeGroup Neighbors to forword its request to any available Gateway.
+The Gateway or NodeGroup Neighbors response MUST contain the latest Address Milestone and all transactions between the provided Milestone and the latest.
+If the NodeGroup Member wasn't the initator of the request, it SHOULD forwords the information to the NodeGroup Member which requested the transactions and MUST updates his own transaction database.

+#### SeedNode <-> SeedNode communication

-### SeedNode Gossip
+##### SeedNode Gossip

-Every SeedNode requests the newest Gossip every x seconds from the other SeedNodes.
-All SeedNodes must respond to this request.
-The SeedNode Gossip Response contains the following information:
+Every SeedNode MUST request the SeedNode Gossip on a regular base from the other SeedNodes.
+It SHOULD do it every x seconds All SeedNodes SHOULD respond to this request.
+The SeedNode Gossip Response MUST contain the following information:
 - Latest known transactions since the last milestone.
 - Latest known milestone

-If a SeedNode is not responding within x seconds, the SeedNode will marked as Dead.
+If a SeedNode is not responding within x seconds, the SeedNode SHOULD be marked as Dead.

+#### NodeGroup Member <-> NodeGroup Member communication

-### NodeGroup Gossip
+##### NodeGroup Member Gossip

-Every NodeGroup Member requests every x seconds for the newest Gossip.
-All NodeGroup Members must respond to this request.
-The NodeGroup Gossip contains the following information:
+Every NodeGroup Member MUST request the NodeGroup Member Gossip on a regular base.
+All NodeGroup Members SHOULD respond to this request.
+The NodeGroup Member Gossip MUST contains the following information:
 - Latest known transactions since the last milestone.
 - Latest known milestone.

-If a Member is not responding within x seconds, the NodeGroup Member will marked a Dead.
+If a Member is not responding within x seconds, the NodeGroup Member SHOULD be marked a Dead.

-### Node Registration

-#### Add a Member to an existing NodeGroup

-If a new Member gets added to an existing NodeGroup, it requests a list of all existing SeedNodes by a Gateway.
-It communicate to this given SeedNodes and gives them all necassary information to operate within the NodeGroup.
-All SeedNode responses with all necassary information for the new added NodeGroup Member, such as the NodeGroups Seed Key and active addresses.
-All SeedNodes must also response with a list of all existing Members of the NodeGroup.

-#### Creation of a new NodeGroup

-A new NodeGroup needs to be added to a Gateway.
-A new NodeGroup can not be created by a Node itself.
-The first Member of a new created NodeGroup must be a SeedNode.
-The Member of the created NodeGroup can request a Gateway for initial configuration.
-A new Iota seed key will be generated by the Member itself, not a Gateway.

-#### Add a new SeedNode

-Like the creation of a new NodeGroup, a SeedNode can only added to a NodeGroup through a Gateway.
-After adding a new SeedNode to a Gateway, the new added SeedNode must register itself to its NodeGroup Neighbor SeedNodes.
-It must provide all necessary information to operate within the NodeGroup.
-The already active SeedNodes which receiving the request of the new SeedNode will request a Gatway for the new NodeGroup NodeSeed list.
-They will check if the new SeedNode is valid.
-If the list doesn't contain the new SeedNode, they retry requesting the new SeedNode x times, with a timeout of x seconds.
-If the SeedNode is still not in the list, they will ignore all of the new SeedNodes requests.

-### Receiving new addresses
+#### Receiving new addresses

-## Access Data, Services or Goods
+### Access Data, Services or Goods

-### Receiving Payments as PaymentNode
+#### Receiving Payments as PaymentNode